 11. Get a haircut

-Long strands are gorgeous, but short styles like the messy lob and the box bob are totally having a moment.
+Long strands are gorgeous, but short styles like the textured lob and the box bob are totally having a moment.
 Use this as an opportunity to switch up your look and experiment with a new hairstyle.
 Who knows, you may end up loving your cropped ‘do so much that it becomes your new signature look.

 If your ultimate goal is to grow your hair, add regular hair dustings to your routine rather than trims.
 A hair dusting targets only dry, split ends.
-This technique will help remove the damaged bits of your hair without sacrificing length.
+This technique will help remove the damaged bits of your hair without sacrificing much length.

 How Do I Fix Extremely Damaged Hair?

-Photo Courtesy of L'Oréal Paris
+Photo courtesy of L’Oréal Paris